For the Home Teacher & the Co-op Teacher

 No — the teacher's guides are written to explain the "why" alongside the "what."
 You don't need to have read Mason's volumes or attended a CM workshop.
 The framework is built into the handouts, and the teacher notes walk you through how to use it session by session.
 That said, if you're curious to go deeper, I recommend Mason's A Philosophy of Education (Volume 6) and Karen Glass's Consider This as excellent starting points.

 Yes.
 The units are designed to meet students where they are.
 Narration doesn't require prior knowledge — only honest engagement with the text.
 A student who has never read Shakespeare can absolutely begin with Macbeth.
-The DELIGHT framework scaffolds the analytical work so that no one needs to arrive already knowing how to write a thesis.
+Find It · Follow It · Frame It scaffolds the analytical work so that no one needs to arrive already knowing how to write a thesis.
 That's what we're building toward.

 This is one of the most common challenges in co-op teaching.
 A few things that help: start with lower-stakes group narration before moving to individual turns; let reluctant students write their narration first and then read it aloud; frame narration as a gift to the class, not a performance for the teacher.
 Most students relax within three or four sessions once they realize there's no wrong answer — only honest or evasive ones.